-Also in 2021, the PMRA under the authority of the Pest Control Products Act, registered the sale and use of the herbicide Habitat Aqua (active ingredient: imazapyr) for the management of Phragmites growing in and around aquatic sites in Canada.
+Also in 2021, the PMRA, under the authority of the Pest Control Products Act, registered the sale and use of the herbicide Habitat Aqua (active ingredient: imazapyr) for the management of Phragmites growing in and around aquatic sites in Canada.
 The registration of Habitat Aqua provides another tool for the effective management of Phragmites where it occurs in an aquatic setting in non-cropland areas.
-In fall 2021, the province of Ontario applied this product to address the retreatment of Phragmites within the Long Point Crown Marsh, Long Point and Turkey Point Provincial Parks.
-This work was undertaken by ground-based methods, and the total area of treatment was small (<20ha).
+In fall 2021, the province of Ontario used Habitat Aqua to treat less than 20ha of Phragmites within the Long Point Crown Marsh, Long Point and Turkey Point Provincial Parks.
+CWS used this herbicide at St. Clair NWA in 2022.